jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Sharps and flats

+Since there are twelve distinct tones in the chromatic scale of Western music, the seven letters of the musical alphabet are supplemented with "accidentals": sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.

 ## Harmonic function

 "Harmonic function" describes the theoretical tendency of certain chords to "want" to progress to other chords,